 This form of exposure is called secondhand exposure and put the worker’s family members and friends at risk, as this toxic substance could easily be transferred from clothing and hair.
 Even the simple task of doing laundry could have indirectly led to breathing in asbestos fibers.

-At CareFor, our professional caregivers provide customized care for individuals who have been diagnosed with mesothelioma or another long-term health condition.
+At CareFor, delivering preferred home care in Austin, TX and surrounding areas, our professional caregivers provide customized care for individuals who have been diagnosed with mesothelioma or another long-term health condition.
 We take pride in developing a care plan that meets your needs – whether that means providing transportation to and from medical appointments, planning and preparing well-balanced meals, assisting with personal care needs, or anything in between.
-We are here to help clients and their families by providing peace of mind.
-To schedule a consultation and learn more about our top-rated home caregivers serving San Marcos, TX and the surrounding communities, call us today at (512) 338-4533.
+Our caregivers for seniors are here to help clients and their families by providing peace of mind.
+To schedule a consultation and learn more about our top-rated home elder care in Austin and the surrounding communities, call us today at (512) 338-4533.